About Philip Carey

 Lee Sutter, Writer, The Tribune, San Luis Obispo

-"His nightly journeys are only a part of his interesting life story.
+"[His work] sounds like a circus and Philip Carey is the ring Leader.
+You can't help but wonder, is this man a little nuts?
+Where has his subconscious been traveling, and how does he remember all these vivid and wacky dreams.
+His nightly journeys are only a part of his interesting life story.
 Philip Carey travelled the country and Europe performing classical choral music, including singing on 3 Grammy award-winning albums.
 He was in the US Navy, served a stint in Viet Nam, and travelled the country in a banged up VW van singing with pal Steve Martin playing banjo.
 Mr. Carey has a taste for collecting art Deco vintage chocolate boxes, photographs and 1960's Ernst Ties.
 Maybe his dreams aren't that odd after all."

 Muara C. Johnston, Assistant Director, San Luis Obispo Museum of Art

 "Simply put, Philip Carey's 'Art in My Veins,' bleeds art.
 A life-sized self-portrait wrought from the meds, IV's, decorated bandages and machines that together with his playful sense of humor kept Carey alive through a litany of illnesses that would have killed even a bull elephant.
-Carey's 'Art in My Veins' is a sculptural toast to life and hope, miraculously installed at the American visionary art Museum on the very day—September 18, 2015—that Philip Carey at last won his battle for what has now proved a most successful kidney transplant.
-A featured work in our 'The Big Hope Show,' Carey's 'Art in My Veins' inspired my essay on the 22 people who die each day waiting for an organ donor for every willing potential donor who comes forth.
+[It] is a sculptural toast to life and hope, miraculously installed at the American visionary art Museum on the very day—September 18, 2015—that Philip Carey at last won his battle for what has now proved a most successful kidney transplant.
+A featured work in 'The Big Hope Show,'' ‘Art in My Veins' inspired my essay on the 22 people who die each day waiting for an organ donor for every willing potential donor who comes forth.
 A rare triumph artistically speaking, 'Art in My Veins' inspired four museum visitors to gift one healthy kidney to total strangers.
-Philip Carey excels in the art of living, laughing, persistence and the wielding of art as honest and lively reflection of his own very remarkable life.
+Carey excels in the art of living, laughing, persistence and the wielding of art as honest and lively reflection of his own very remarkable life.
 The viewers of his art have taken that artistry an inspired step further."

 Rebecca Alban Hoffberger, Founder/Director, American Visionary Art Museum